Acquirer (Acquiring Bank/Merchant Bank)-

 An advanced PCI compliance software tool offered by IP Solutions used to perform cardholder data discovery on desktops and servers.

-Refers to one of the five major Credit Card Brands all of whom make up the core of the PCI SSC.
+Refers to one of the five major Credit Card Brands all of whom make up the core of the PCI DSS.
 Such brands are; VISA Inc, MasterCard Worldwide, American Express, JCB international and Discover Financial Services.

 Credit card data discovery-